Gastric Sleeve Surgeon Near You Checklist

 You are probably thinking, “How far can surgeons go in their surgical expertise?”
 This is an interesting question.
 A distinguished gastric sleeve surgeon is never stagnant in thriving and developing medical fields like bariatrics and metabolic.
 There are countless ways surgeons can advance their careers through learning new techniques, procedures, and technology.
 Some of these include;

 - The Metabolic and Bariatric Surgery Accreditation & Quality Improvement Program (MBSAQIP®)

 It is essential to identify if the surgeon you pick is dedicated to bariatric surgery, specifically gastric sleeve.
-Only the top-most gastric sleeve surgeons have mastered the techniques in using the right type of staples/stapler, the proper size of the calibration bougie, the optimum length of the pouch, the exact number of ﬁrings as well as reinforcing the staple line for the best outcome.
+Only the top-most gastric sleeve surgeons have mastered the techniques in using the right type of staples/stapler, the proper bougie size, the optimum length of the pouch, the exact number of ﬁrings as well as reinforcing the staple line for the best outcome.
 Find a surgeon near you that has both a variety of credentials but also up-to-date certifications.

-13. Trained in minimally invasive laparoscopic surgery?
+13. Trained in minimally invasive surgery?
 How many incisions will you use to operate?

 14. How many years of experience in gastric sleeve surgery?

 If you want to have the best odds, you should look for a doctor with 3-5 years minimum of practicing vertical sleeve gastrectomy.
 Make certain they are actively practicing bariatric procedures.

 The most dependable VSG surgeon is young yet has done this procedure for at least several years.
 Seasoned surgeons are quick on their feet in unforeseen situations in the operating room.
 Ask your candidates when they operated their first sleeve procedure.